electricimp/imp-central-impt/TestingGuide.md

 #### Builder Cache

 Builder cache is intended to improve the build time and reduce the number of requests to external resources.
 It is only possible to cache external libraries.
-Builder stores the cache in the `.builer-cache` folder inside the test project home.
+Builder stores the cache in the `.builder-cache` folder inside the test project home.
 The cache is stored for up to 24 hours.

 Builder cache is disabled by default.
 It can be enabled during [test configuration creation or updating](#test-configuration).
 Also it is possible to clear the cache when you [run the tests](#running-tests).